Swackles/the-finals-tracker-extractor/readme.md

 ## Output

-### `Auth token captured`

-This message means that the program has detected an jwt token and it will be written to `token.txt`

 ### `Stats file captured`

 This means that the program has captured all the data needed to fill the stats file.
 This file is saved in the project root as `stats.json`